pingcap/docs-tidb-operator/en/deploy-tiflash.md

 > **Note:**
 >
-> If your server does not have an external network, you can download the required Docker image on the machine with an external network, upload the Docker image to the server, and then use `docker load` to install the Docker image on the server.
+> If your server does not have an external network, you can download the required Docker image on the machine with an external network, upload the Docker image to your server, and then use `docker load` to install the Docker image on the server.
 For details, see [deploy the TiDB cluster](deploy-on-general-kubernetes.md#deploy-the-tidb-cluster).

-1. Edit the `TidbCluster` Custom Resource:
+1. Edit the `TidbCluster` Custom Resource (CR):

     {{< copyable "shell-regular" >}}